-When the unmarried Queen Elizabeth I of England died in 1603, James VI of Scotland moved court to London, taking up residence at the Royal Palace in Greenwich becoming James I of England.
+Golf began in England soon after the unmarried Queen Elizabeth I of England died in 1603, when James VI of Scotland moved court to London, taking up residence at the Royal Palace in Greenwich becoming James I of England.
 His royal entourage is thought to have contained a number of golfers and they found the perfect ground at Blackheath on which to play their beloved game.

-Today there are more than 740,000 golfers affiliated to England’s 1,900 or so golf clubs.
+Today there are approximately 700,000 golfers affiliated to England’s 1,900 or so golf clubs.
 There are more golf courses in England than Ireland, Scotland and Wales put together.
 The topographical variation of England’s golf courses is perhaps totally unique the world over but the vast majority of overseas visitors head to Scotland and Ireland rather than choosing to play golf in England.
 We think the English Tourist Board are missing an opportunity.

-We last updated our England Top 100 rankings in November 2015.
+We last updated our England Top 100 rankings in November 2019.
 Click the link to read the story.